ocsw/system-setup/macos/macos.md

 for i in $(cat packages.txt | sed 's/ *#.*$//' | grep -v '^$'); do
     brew install "$i"
 done
-# run again with -q to find unavailable packages
+# Run again with -q to find unavailable packages
 brew upgrade
 brew cleanup
 brew doctor

 umask 077

-# run eval again to pick up any new paths
+# Run the eval again to pick up any new paths

-# run this, then add it to your shell startup, as described below
+# Run this, then add it to your shell startup, as described below
 . "$(brew --prefix)/etc/bash_completion"
 ```